William C. Banks

 Harry grew up in Long Beach, California.
 Proud of his heritage, Harry is an avid Greek folk dancer and a former member of the Greek National Baseball Team.
 Harry clerked for Thomas Varlan, Chief Judge of the Eastern District of Tennessee, and now works for Skadden, Arps, Slate, Meagher & Flom in New York City.

 Before law school, Ansley spent numerous cycles working on political campaigns across the United States, eventually co-founding The Allies Group.
 Always the political junkie, Ansley spent her law school years working at Communications Consortium Media Center, the Executive Office of National Drug Control Policy, a U.S. Attorney's office, the House Committee on Oversight & Government Reform, and the Senate Budget Committee.
-She is a Political Partner at the Truman National Security Project and was part of the team representing Georgetown Law in its inaugural National Security Crisis Invitational.
+She is a Political Partner at the Truman National Security Project and was part of the team representing Georgetown Law in its inaugural national Security Crisis Invitational.
 Born and raised in Seattle, Ansley is a proud graduate of the University of Washington.
 In her free time, Ansley enjoys hanging out with her dog, Teddy, playing basketball, and talking up Washington State.